 Who is Eligible?

 Science and Innovation Fellowships at the Center on the Developing Child are open to Harvard University doctoral students whose research aligns with the mission of the Center.
 Students from the biological and social sciences (e.g., HMS, T.H.
 Chan, GSAS) as well as Harvard’s professional schools (e.g., HKS, HLS, HBS, and HGSE) are eligible to apply.
-Applications are available in the Fall and are due to the Center in early January.
+Applications are available in the Fall and are due to the Center in January.
 Decisions are made in the Spring.
 The fellowship year runs from September through May.

 Fellowship Program Components